ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **mini-inst** only these steps should be done for installation of a mini inst server.
 After installation [configure](Configure-Mini-Inst) it in the appropriate manner.
 - unlabelled steps should be done except for installing a mini inst.

-# Steps using the deployment script
+# Steps using the install/deployment script
 ## Preparatory Steps for Client and Server

 - Inform the instrument scientist that you are going to upgrade the instrument in 5 minutes so that they are not surprised when you remote desktop to the instrument.
 Wait 5 minutes.
+- Look in `C:\Program Files\MySQL` if `MySQL Server 5.7` and `MySQL Server 5.6` exists and `MySQL Server 5.6` is empty apart from bin then delete the directory `MySQL Server 5.6`

+#### install
+- Run `<public share>\installation_and_upgrade\instrument_install.bat`
+    - It will look for the highest version number in the release folder as a source.
+    - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
+For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`
+    - Follow the instructions on the command line.
+- After the script has successfully finished and the IBEX server has been started, run `instrument_test.bat` in the same folder and follow the instructions.

+#### upgrade
 - Ensure the instrument is running and in a setup state (e.g. so you can take suitable screenshots)
 - Ensure all command lines to EPICS are closed
-- Look in `C:\Program Files\MySQL` if `MySQL Server 5.7` and `MySQL Server 5.6` exists and `MySQL Server 5.6` is empty apart from bin then delete the directory `MySQL Server 5.6`
 - Run `<public share>\installation_and_upgrade\instrument_deploy.bat`
+    - It will look for the highest version number in the release folder as a source.
+    - If you want to install a non-default release you need to set the `SUFFIX` variable in the batch file.
+For example with `x.y.z` being the current release and `hotfix` being the suffix, it will look for the folder `Releases/x.y.z-hotfix`
-    - Apart from the next points just follow instructions
+    - Apart from the below points, just follow instructions
     - Be warned the upgrade runs in 3 steps and so will claim to have finished the upgrade 3 times
     - After backup of EPICS step do database disc space clear using [Database Troubleshooting Reducing database disc space](Database-Troubleshooting#Reducing-database-disc-space)
     - Ensure that after the upgrade configuration that galil mtrctrl macro has been set especially if the ip addresses are set in globals.txt

 # Steps using Manual Steps
 ## Preparatory Steps for Client and Server